Steps to Take After a Car Accident

 - Notify your insurance company: Inform your insurance company about the accident as soon as possible.
 Be truthful about every detail, including property damage and any injuries you may have sustained.
 Provide them with a copy of the police report so that they have documentation about who was at fault.
 Do not be tempted to lie as you can face legal trouble as well as having your coverage denied.

 - Keep organized records of medical treatment: Keep copies of all treatment you received for your injury, including doctors, physical therapists, chiropractors, and any other medical professional who treated you.
 Include copies of medications you were prescribed.
 It is best to keep a record of how the injuries have impacted your life, including missed work, activities you can no longer do, and other quality of life issues, which will be considered when trying to seek compensation for pain and suffering.

 - Obtain property damage valuation.
 If your insurance company offers a valuation that you feel is too low, let the adjuster know you are not satisfied.
 If you cannot agree on a value, a personal injury lawyer can help.

 New Jersey Car Accident Lawyers at Williams Cedar Seek Maximum Compensation for Car Accident Victims

 If you or a loved one has been seriously injured in a car accident, do not hesitate to contact the experienced New Jersey car accident lawyers at Williams Cedar.
 Our dedicated team will walk you through every step of the claims process and ensure that you receive the maximum financial compensation you deserve.
 Protecting your legal rights is our top priority.
 To set up a free, confidential consultation, call us today at 856-874-7500 or 215-557-0099, or contact us online.

-Our offices are located in Philadelphia and Cherry Hill, New Jersey, allowing us to represent injured clients in Pennsylvania, South Jersey, and nationwide.
+Our offices are located in Philadelphia and Haddonfield, New Jersey, allowing us to represent injured clients in Pennsylvania, South Jersey, and nationwide.